-Vyacheslav Gryaznov performs regularly both as a soloist and appearing in programmes with symphonic orchestras in Italy, Denmark, Great Britain, Croatia, Sweden, Norway, Holland, Georgia, Armenia, Poland, African and Baltic countries, and all over Russia.
-V. Gryaznov has a lot of fans in Japan.
-Working with NHK Company in 2004-2006 he played about 10-15 recitals a year in many cities of Japan, he recorded the CD with pieces by Chopin, his video recordings (Liszt – Mefisto-Waltz, Bach-Busoni – Chiaconne, works by Chopin) which were made in NHK studio are broadcasted frequently by the Japanese TV channels.
-His performing of Rachmaninov’s Third Piano Concerto with Sendai Philharmonic Orchestra (conductor – Yosuke Funabashi) in 2010 was appreciated as the best work of this orchestra with a soloist.
-For summer 2012 V. Gryaznov is invited to teach piano at the Kurashiki University of Science and the Arts, give recitals and master-classes.
+Vyacheslav Gryaznov performs regularly both as a soloist and appearing in programmes with symphonic orchestras in Italy, Denmark, Great Britain, Croatia, Sweden, Norway, Holland, Georgia, Armenia, Poland, African and Baltic countries, all over Russia and all over Japan.
+Working with NHK Company in 2004-2006 he played about 10-15 recitals a year in many cities of Japan, he recorded the CD with pieces by Chopin, his video recordings (Liszt, Bach-Busoni, Chopin) which were made in NHK studio are broadcasted frequently by the Japanese TV channels.
+Since 2012 V. Gryaznov is a Visiting Professor of Piano at the Kurashiki University of Science and the Arts.

-V. Gryaznov played with many major orchestras including the CIS Youth Symphony Orchestra, the Moscow Philharmonic Orchestra, Sendai Philharmonic Orchestra, The New Russia Orchestra directed by Yuri Bashmet, Moscow State Symphony Orchestra / Music Director & Chief Conductor Pavel Kogan, Tbilisi Symphony Orchestra and many others; he worked with conductors: E. Bushkov, M. Eklund, Y. Funabashi, Dj.
+V. Gryaznov played with many major orchestras including the State Academic Symphony Orchestra of Russia (Svetlanov Symphony Orchestra), the CIS Youth Symphony Orchestra, the Moscow Philharmonic Orchestra, Sendai Philharmonic Orchestra, The New Russia Orchestra directed by Yuri Bashmet, Moscow State Symphony Orchestra / Music Director & Chief Conductor Pavel Kogan, Tbilisi Symphony Orchestra and many others; he worked with conductors: E. Bushkov, M. Eklund, Y. Funabashi, Dj.
 Kakhidze, Yu.
 Simonov, A. Sladkovsky, E. Sheiko, E. Selvik, P. Verrot, K. Yamashita, etc. Many of Gryaznov’s recitals and performances with orchestras are recorded and often sound on the radio “Orpheus” in Russia.

-Musician’s repertoire is extensive and varies from D. Scarlatti’s sonatas to the works by N. Kapustin and A. Tchaikovsky (whose Second Piano Sonata was first performed in Russia by V. Gryaznov).
-It includes, along with a large number of works by Rachmaninov and Liszt, such rarely performed pearls of piano repertoire as “Aphorisms” by D. Shostakovich, as well as such grand cycles as I.S.
+Musician’s repertoire is extensive and varies from D. Scarlatti’s sonatas to the works by N. Kapustin and A. Tchaikovsky: his Second Piano Sonata was first performed in Russia and recorded by V. Gryaznov for the Melodiya label.
+His repertoire includes, along with a large number of works by Rachmaninov and Liszt, such rarely performed pearls of piano repertoire as “Aphorisms” by D. Shostakovich, as well as such grand cycles as I.S.
 Bach’s “Art of the Fugue” or 24 preludes and 24 Etudes by Chopin.
 Concertos for piano and orchestra – by Haydn, Mozart, Beethoven, Grieg, Tchaikovsky, Rachmaninov, Ravel, Gershwin — are widely represented, too.
-V. Gryaznov’s repertoire is constantly and rapidly updated, including by different masterpieces of opera, symphonic and chamber music, due to the transcriptions made by the pianist himself.
+V. Gryaznov’s repertoire is constantly and rapidly updated, including replenishment by different masterpieces of opera, symphonic and chamber music, due to the transcriptions made by the pianist himself.

-Among V. Gryaznov’s recent major transcriptions there are the symphonic overture-fantasie “Romeo and Juliet” by P.I.
-Tchaikovsky, and the Rhapsody on the themes of George Gershwin’s opera “Porgy and Bess,” about which Nikolai Petrov, a distinguished Russian pianist, said: “I will not be exaggerating if I say that this composition is an outstanding one.
-The arrangement is done with such virtuosity and charge of creative durability, it could not be better”.
+Among V. Gryaznov’s major transcription works the Rhapsody “In Black” on the themes from George Gershwin’s opera “Porgy and Bess” stands out.
+This is a large substantial composition, presented in two versions: as a Piano concerto with orchestra and as a piano duo version.
+Nikolai Petrov, a distinguished Russian pianist, said about it: “I will not be exaggerating if I say that this composition is an outstanding one.
+It is done with such virtuosity and charge of creative durability, it could not be better”.